GNV Antares: History

-In October 2016 it was announced that the two ships would be refitted.
+In October 2016 it was announced that the two ships would be refitted in Poland.

-In October 2020, P&O announced that Pride of Bruges and Pride of York were to be taken out of service due to the decline in traffic caused by the COVID-19 pandemic.
+In October 2020 P&O announced that Pride of Bruges and Pride of York were to be taken out of service due to the decline in traffic caused by the COVID-19 pandemic.
 On 15 December 2020, P&O announced on Twitter that the service would be stopped from 1 January 2021.
 Both Pride of Bruges and sister ship Pride of York were sold to Grandi Navi Veloci.
+In December 2025 it arrived at Aliağa to be scrapped.

 Docking

 Hull

 Pride of Bruges docked at terminal 2, King George Dock, Hull.
 Just a few hundred yards away is the terminal for the Hull-Rotterdam ferries.
 To leave Hull the ship had to squeeze through the lock bow first which only has a few centimetres of clearance on each side.
-To come back to dock in Hull, she passed through the lock bow first before she had to turn clockwise and reverse into the dock.
+To come back to dock in Hull, it passed through the lock bow first before turning clockwise and reversing into the berth.

 Zeebrugge

 Zeebrugge was much easier to dock at compared to Hull.
-The ship simply sailed into Zeebrugge harbour, turned to starboard into a docking area just south of Albert-II Dok and backed into the berth, opening her stern door on the linkspan.
+The ship simply sailed into Zeebrugge harbour, turned to starboard into a docking area just south of Albert-II Dok and backed into the berth, opening the stern door on the linkspan.

-In the media
+Trivia

-The Pride of Bruges featured in Episode Three of the BBC Documentary Engineering Giants: Ferry Strip-Down, first broadcast on BBC Two on Sunday 29 July 2012.
-Her sister ship, MS Pride of York, was also shown.
+Pride of Bruges featured in Episode Three of the BBC Documentary Engineering Giants: Ferry Strip-Down, first broadcast on BBC Two on 29 July 2012.
+The sister ship, Pride of York, was also shown.